FOUNDER HEALTH·March 28, 2026·9 min read·Updated Apr 29, 2026

 The 70% rule for feature requests

-Only build features that solve a problem for at least 70% of your current customer base.
-Features that serve 20% of customers at 100% of the maintenance burden are a slow burnout accelerant.
-A sticky note roadmap — as one founder put it — isn't laziness.
-It's scope control.
+Only build features that solve a problem for at least 70% of your current customers.
+Features that help 20% of customers but cost 100% of the upkeep are a slow path to burnout.
+A sticky-note roadmap — as one founder put it — isn't laziness.
+It's keeping the product small on purpose.

-Set two support windows per day — 30 minutes each — and respond to nothing outside them.
-This is not a customer experience compromise.
-Customers who expect instant replies at 11pm are the same customers who are impossible to retain.
-The customers worth keeping adapt to reasonable response windows.
+Pick two 30-minute support windows each day, and reply to nothing outside them.
+This isn't worse customer service — it's better.
+Customers who expect instant answers at 11pm are usually the ones who cancel anyway.
+The customers worth keeping adjust to reasonable reply times.

 📄